Types of Preserves

 Uses the pulp of the fruit (seeds & skins), sugar, & pectin.
 Jam is less firm than jelly.

 Jam is a thick, firm fruit spread made from chopped fruits.
 They are firm without being stiff, meaning a spoonful plopped on a plate will slowly spread out at room temperature.
-There are two common methods of making jams: cooking over low heat from a very long time to concentrate the fruit & sugar, or a short cook time using added natural fruit pectin.
+There are two common methods of making jams: cooking over low heat for a very long time to concentrate the fruit & sugar, or a short cook time using added natural fruit pectin.
 Jams made with fruit pectin are brighter in color, & generally more flavorful.